Raywick, Kentucky

 Raywick is a home rule-class city in Marion County, Kentucky, United States.
-The population was 144 at the 2000 census.
+The population was 155 at the 2020 census.

 History

-Raywick is a compound of the names of two pioneer families, Ray and Wickliffe.
+The name "Raywick" is a compound of the names of two pioneer families, Ray and Wickliffe.
 Two members of these families, Loyd Ray and Nancy Wickliffe, married in 1811.
 A post office has been in operation at Raywick since 1833.
 The city incorporated in 1838.